meltyourface/blank/posts/Liberal-Arts/A-Coffeehouse-Encounter-Confucius-Meets-Voltaire/index.md

 [Both Confucius and Voltaire observe the altercation.]

-Confucius: (sighs) Despite our best intentions, discord and conflict are inescapable.
+**Confucius**: (sighs) Despite our best intentions, discord and conflict are inescapable.

-Voltaire: Quite so.
+**Voltaire**: Quite so.
 But perhaps, by blending the moral virtues of your philosophy with the rational and individualist principles of mine, we can create a more balanced and just society.

-Confucius: Agreed.
+**Confucius**: Agreed.
 And so, may our two worlds collaborate in pursuit of understanding, wisdom, and harmony.

-Voltaire: To that, Confucius, let us raise our cups and toast.
+**Voltaire**: To that, Confucius, let us raise our cups and toast.
 To the merging of our philosophies, for the betterment of humankind.

 [They clink their cups together, and the scene fades out as they continue their conversation, a symbolic meeting of East and West that transcends time and space.]